 - In Molière's The Doctor in Spite of Himself (a.k.a.
 Le Médecin Malgré Lui or The Unwitting Doctor), the whole plot starts when Martine decides to get even with Sganarelle for beating her up.

 - Cyrano de Bergerac: Ragueneau clearly doesn't care about Lisa's feelings or opinions; he prefers his poet friends over her.
-Then Cyrano notices the very obvious truth that Lisa is cheating on him with a Mousketter.
+Then Cyrano notices the very obvious truth that Lisa is cheating on him with a Musketeer.
 The second Act seems to play this situation for humor, but the very first words of the Third Act show us the severe consequences of this when Raguenau admits he had an Interrupted Suicide when his wife abandoned him.

-- In Trial By Jury, Edwin defends himself against the charge of Breach of Promise of Marriage by defaming himself, proclaiming that he smokes and drinks to excess and that "I'm sure I would thrash her, perhaps I should kick her."
+- In Trial by Jury, Edwin defends himself against the charge of Breach of Promise of Marriage by defaming himself, proclaiming that he smokes and drinks to excess and that "I'm sure I would thrash her, perhaps I should kick her."
 The Judge proposes to get the defendant drunk and see if he would treat her as he said.
 Everyone else objects, with the natural exception of the defendant.

 And if he likes me